apache/doris-website/docs/sql-manual/sql-statements/Account-Management-Statements/SET-PROPERTY.md

  resource_tags: Specifies the user's resource tag permissions.

- query_timeout: Specifies the user's query timeout permissions.
+ query_timeout: Specifies the user's query timeout.

     Note: If the attributes `cpu_resource_limit`, `exec_mem_limit` are not set, the value in the session variable will be used by default.